Moving to Aged Care

 - Where to maximise your time for greatest return

-- Identifying what to take & what must go –
+- Identifying what to take and what must go –

 - Favourites (must haves, what you love)

-- Functional items (what you use now & what supports you in your new lifestyle)
+- Functional items (what you currently use and what will support you in your new lifestyle)

 - Getting it all done –